Overview of Graduate Program

 LANGUAGE STUDY FUNDING

 Thanks to our Hickman Endowment, we are able to offer registered students some funding for language study.
 The deadline for proposals is April 1.
-Please save your application(s) in Drive and share with Robin Davidson, GSSA, making sure to send the email notification.
+Please save your application(s) in Drive and share with Robin Davidson, GSAO, making sure to send the email notification.

 If you are interested in doing intensive language study, please provide the information outlined below.
 Allocations will be contingent on the cumulative amount of all student requests.